flowcontrol12/docu/docs/05-NQL/05-Searchbar.md

 | Filter by - Write value     | Filter value. |
 | Filter by - Null            | Should be checked if you want the value to be null. |

-Depending on the selected field, you can enter the values "by hand" in the "Write value" field or select them from a list of values available for that field.
+Depending on the selected field, you can either enter the values "by hand" in the "Write value" field or select them from a list of values available for that field.
 In some cases, after selecting the field and the appropriate operator or function, the value field will turn into a list of available options for that combination of field and operator.
 For example:

 ![menu master](assets_04-Searchbar/searchbar-addfilter-value1.png)